 At the same time, says the model, globalization attacks democracy in high-wage countries.
 Market forces inhibit the ability of governments, and therefore of citizens, to impose tough environmental or labor standards.
 International competition for new investment reduces a government's ability to increase revenue through business taxes.
 International agreements, such as NAFTA and the creation of the World Trade Organization (WTO), codify these negative tendencies.
 By relegating international regulation of labor policies to such toothless groups as the International Labor Organization (ILO), the trade agreements reached in the last decade aggravate the inherent problems of globalization.

-Outlook: poor What's good for RNs and physician's assistants is bad for doctors, who will no longer be needed to call the shots.
+THE DOCTOR Outlook: poor What's good for RNs and physician's assistants is bad for doctors, who will no longer be needed to call the shots.
 Medline's widely used database has 9 million citations, and doctors say HMO cost-cutting has already started to hit their salaries.

 And there is one final flaw: The free flow of capital through international markets, which is the most striking result of globalization and one of its chief causes, is profoundly destabilizing.
 The risks involved in international capital movements, the volatility of currency rates, and the prevalence of speculation have serious consequences for private firms, for the broader health of capital markets generally, and for national economies.
 Again, the tendency is to reduce the ability of populations to control their economic destinies through a democratic process, while creating dangerous new instabilities that could someday usher in a financial catastrophe.